hantsy/jakartaee10-sandbox/docs/rest.md

 ## Customizing Jsonb

-In Jaxrs 3.1, you can customize Jsonb if it uses Jsonb to serialize and deserialize the HTTP messages.
+In Jaxrs 3.1, you can customize Jsonb to tune the serialization and deserialization of the HTTP messages.

 ```java
 @Provider